sul-cidr/noh/src/catalog-of-shodan.md

   <div class="text-container">
     <h2>Catalog of Shōdan</h2>
     <p>
       The following partial catalog is limited to modules from the two plays featured in this website: Kokaji and Hashitomi.
 To prioritize information about musical characteristics the <em>shōdan</em> were recorded in a recital-style performance, and the videos are overlayed with simplified notation. </p>
   </div>
-<p id="catalog"></p>
+  <a id="catalog"></a>
   {% include filters.html catalog=site.data.catalog-sections images="shodan" %}

 </main>